jxxcarlson/elm-tar/README.md

 ```
    encodeTextFiles : List (FileRecord, String) -> Encode.Encoder
 ```
 The test app in `examples/Main.elm` illustrates how these are used -- some test data is created, transformed using one of the two functions described above, and then downloaded using the `elm/files` package.
 More details are given below.

 ## Tarring text files

-The example below shows how to use the present package with `elm/bytes` and `elm/file` tar a text file, then download the data as `test.tar`.
+The example below shows how to use the present package with`elm/bytes` and `elm/file` to tar a text file, then download the data as `test.tar`.

 ```
    fileRecord1 =